Charlie Manuel: 2004–06

 Shortly after he was fired as manager for the Cleveland Indians, Manuel was hired by the Philadelphia Phillies as special assistant to the general manager.
 After the 2004 season, Manuel was hired as the club's 51st manager, replacing Larry Bowa.
 In the 2005 season, the Phillies went 88–74, only one game back of the Wild Card.
+Following the season, Manuel received three votes in National League Manager of the Year voting, finishing in sixth place.

 In 2006, the Phillies finished just short of the playoffs once again, this time three games back of the wild card.
 However, the season did have certain positives that boded well for next season.
 Second-year slugger Ryan Howard hit a franchise-record 58 home runs, second baseman Chase Utley was named a starter in the 2006 MLB All-Star Game, and rookie pitcher Cole Hamels showed progress and the potential to one day become the club's ace.
+After once again just missing the playoffs, Manuel received three second-place votes in National League Manager of the Year voting, finishing in fifth place.

 2007

 The team got off to a slow start again in 2007 (in 2005, they opened at 9–12; in 2006, 6–10).
 They began the season with a 3–9 record and during the Phillies' post-game press conference following the team's 8–1 loss to the New York Mets on April 17, 2007, Philadelphia radio personality Howard Eskin repeatedly questioned Manuel why he did not challenge his players.
 Eskin, a controversial afternoon drive host on local sports-talk station WIP-610, had criticized Manuel since the manager's hiring three years earlier.
 The Phillies proceeded to lose two of their next three games after the confrontation before going on a five-game winning streak.
 After the streak, the Phillies took another step back, winning only 5 of their next 13 games.
 The Philles were still one game below .500 on July 19 and only four games over .500 on August 25.
 From August 25 through the end of the season the Phillies went 23–11 to overtake the Mets.

 Manuel's Phillies battled injuries all season, including losing newly acquired pitcher Freddy García for the season.
 Howard, Utley, and Hamels also missed significant playing time.
 Hamels led the pitching staff with a 15–5 record, while Jimmy Rollins set the Major League Baseball record for at bats in a season with 716 through all 162 games played, and was named NL MVP.
 In a dramatic finale to the season, the Phillies captured the National League East title from the collapsing Mets, but were swept in the first round of the playoffs by the Colorado Rockies.
 Manuel finished second in balloting for the National League Manager of the Year Award for 2007.